What to wear in India? What do women wear in India? I’m sure I’m not the first woman to Google those questions preparing for a trip to India.

 This is the outfit I wore in my Golden Chariot luxury train trip in India.

-Disclosure: All of these bloggers (including myself) were part of the India Blog Train program.
+Disclosure: All of these writers (including myself) were part of the India Train program.
 It was hosted by Incredible India although none of us were paid.
-60 bloggers travelled on four luxury trains over the course of one month.
+60 writers travelled on four luxury trains over the course of one month.
 Beforehand there was a discussion about what to wear in India which is why I wanted to share this post.

 I really believe it’s important to respect a culture when traveling as we are a guest in the country.
 I love how each of these participants approached what to wear in India.